 Witches in Scotland

 Witch accusations were common in Edinburgh during the 16th century.
 As witchcraft was a crime in the city punishable by death, hundreds of accused witches met their terrible fate and were burned at the stake.
-The burnings took place on the castle esplanade at Castlehill, which is where the Witches’ Well and the Witchery by the Castle stands today.
+The burnings took place on the castle esplanade at Castlehill, which is where the Witches’ Well and the Witchery by the Castle stand today.

 Check out the Podcast – Witches in Scotland

-The Witches’ Well is a bronze plaque depicting images of witches’ heads tangled up with a snake that also functions as a fountain.
-It commemorates the women who lost their lives when they were accused of witchcraft, before being persecuted, tortured, dunked in Nor’ Loch (now home to Princes Street Gardens) and ultimately burned at the stake.
-Some suspected witches were burned to death on Edinburgh’s historic Calton Hill.
-If you are looking for spooky things to do in Edinburgh, take a witch tour in Edinburgh!
+It commemorates the women who lost their lives when they were accused of witchcraft before being persecuted, tortured, dunked in Nor’ Loch (now home to Princes Street Gardens) and ultimately burned at the stake.

 Visiting Witches’ Well: As you walk up the Royal Mile towards Edinburgh Castle, take a right just as you pass the shop “The Tartan Weaving Mill” and you can’t miss it.